JonnyHaystack/HayBox/README.md

 #### Communication backends (console selection)

-The communication backend (e.g. DInput, GameCube) is selected based on the buttons held on plugin.
+The communication backend (DInput, GameCube, or N64) is selected based on the buttons held on plugin.
 This is handled in your `setup_xxx.h` file, in the `initialise()` function.
 The logic here is very simple, and even if you have no programming experience you should be able to see what's going on and change